Emacs Appearance

 Theme

-Load my theme related customisations
+Load my theme related customisations, see Emacs Themes for details.

 emacs/init.el